 Aspiration will help you fight climate change

-Aspiration is a sustainable neobank that does not invest in any fossil fuels or harmful industries.
+Aspiration is a sustainable financial services company that does not invest in any fossil fuels or harmful industries.
 We are a B Corp certified platform that puts the health of the planet at the forefront of all our business practices.

-We offer up to 1.00% APY on our savings, more than what most other banks provide.
-We also allow investments in clean, sustainable investments through our Redwood Fund, which you can join with a $10 minimum investment.
+We offer up to 1.00% APY (Annual Percentage Yield is variable and only available to Aspiration Plus members after conditions are met) on our savings, more than what most major banks provide.
+We also allow investments in clean, sustainable investments through our Mutual Fund, which you can join with a $10 minimum investment.

-Join our green neobank today and make your money work for the planet.
+Join Aspiration today and make your money work for the planet.